 This is why your blood sugar level tends to drop during a workout.
 It’s common for blood sugar to continue to drop for several hours after exercise, too.

 If your blood sugar level drops to 70 mg/dL (3.9 mmol/L) or lower, it’s known as low blood sugar, or hypoglycemia.
-In most cases, hypoglycemia can be easily treated by eating or drinking fast-acting carbohydrates.
+In most cases, hypoglycemia can be treated by eating or drinking fast-acting carbohydrates.
 In severe cases, hypoglycemia must be treated with a medication known as glucagon.

 When you take a dose of insulin, it signals the cells in your muscles, liver, and fat to absorb sugar from your bloodstream.
 This helps prevent your blood sugar from getting too high when you eat.

-Taking too much insulin can cause low blood sugar, or hypoglycemia.
 Exercising can also cause your blood sugar to drop.
 That’s why it’s important to coordinate your insulin intake with your meals, snacks, and workouts.

 To help prevent low blood sugar during and after workouts, your doctor or diabetes educator might advise you to reduce your insulin intake on days when you exercise.